minhquoc0712/Bird-Audio-Detection-Using-CRNN/README.md

 **The file name and some folders need to be organized**.

+This project is a competition organzied by Pattern Recognition and Machine Learning 2020-2021 course at Tampere University.
+The topic is about detection bird sound in audio files using machine learning method.

 Our model followed the proposed model in [1].
 We had tried different settings for the model and the model provides the final result is presented.